ch0chi/Inline.js/README.md

 });
 </script>
 ```
 The unique class must be the same for every element that you want to edit and the *id* must include the elements tag seperated by two *underscores*.
-The recommended naming convetion is to use to the outer most wrapper as a section definer followed by the elements tag followed by the number of which that element appears in your section.
+The recommended naming convention is to use to the outer most wrapper as a section definer followed by the elements tag followed by the order of which that element appears in your section.
 ```
 <div id="aboutOuterOne" class="container-fluid largeContainer">
         <div id="aboutInner" class="container">